-Matter to be dealt with Sub Committee Officers Application for Personal Licence with relevant If a Police representation made If no Police representation made Unspent Convictions Application for premises Licence/club premises Certificate If a representation made If no representation made Application for Provisional statement If a representation made If no representation made Application to vary premises licence/club premises certificate If a representation made If no representation made Application to vary Designated premises Supervisor If a police objection All other cases Request to be removed as designated premises supervisor All cases Application for transfer of premises licence If a police objection All other cases Applications for interim authorities If a police objection All other cases Application to review Premises All cases Licence/club premises Certificate Decision on whether a complaint is irrelevant frivolous vexatious etc. All cases
+Matter to be dealt with Sub Committee Officers Application for Personal Licence with relevant Unspent Convictions If a Police representation made If no Police representation made Application for premises Licence/club premises Certificate If a representation made If no representation made Application for Provisional statement If a representation made If no representation made Application to vary premises licence/club premises certificate If a representation made If no representation made Application to vary Designated premises Supervisor If a police objection All other cases Request to be removed as designated premises supervisor All cases Application for transfer of premises licence If a police objection All other cases Applications for interim authorities If a police objection All other cases Application to review Premises Licence/club premises Certificate All cases Decision on whether a complaint is irrelevant frivolous vexatious etc. All cases

-Decision to object when All cases

-Determination of a Police objection to a Temporary event notice.

-Determination of film classification

-Determination of Minor Variations

-Disspaplication of the S19 requirement to have a designated premise supervisior in Community Premise

-Local Authority is a Consultee and not the relevant authority

-Considering the Application.
+Decision to object when All cases Determination of a Police objection to a Temporary event notice.
+All cases Determination of film classification Chief Officer (Governance) in consultation with the Chairman.
+Determination of Minor Variations All cases Disspaplication of the S19 requirement to have a designated premise supervisior in Community Premise All cases Local Authority is a Consultee and not the relevant authority Considering the Application.